cozy/cozy-stack/docs/notes.md

 parameter.
 In case of conflict (another image has the same name), the stack will rename this image.

-If the image is larger than 768px, it will be shrinked.
+If the image is larger than 768px, a thumbnail will be generated.

 #### Request